John van Melle

-John van Melle (11 February 1887 – 8 November 1953) was the pen name of a Dutch-born South African writer.
+Jan van Melle (11 February 1887 – 8 November 1953) was the pen name of a Dutch-born South African writer.
 His real name was Johannes van Melle.

 Van Melle was born in Goes.
 He arrived in South Africa in 1906, and after a short sojourn in the Netherlands East Indies, settled in South Africa permanently in 1913.
 He worked as a teacher in many rural schools and soon started to publish in both Dutch and the newly emerging Afrikaans language.

 Van Melle's best known work is the novel Bart Nel, a classic of Afrikaans literature.
 It tells the tale of a farmer whose indomitable spirit allows him to survive the destruction and loss of his farm in wartime and being abandoned by his wife and family.